 Was it appropriate for Cathy to publicly express his views on gay marriage considering his customer base is so diverse?

-Cathy has been criticized and supported, in recent days, for saying he opposes gay marriage.
+, for saying he opposes gay marriage.
 Reaction has ranged from threats of boycott to creation of a Chick-Fil-A appreciation day.

 A "CBS Morning News" report said critcs describe the restaurant's menu as having a "side order of bigotry."
 But some celebrities who support gay marriage say Cathy has a right to his opinion, and backlash perpetuates intolerance.